apache/plc4x/README.md

 You must have at least Java 8 installed on your system and connectivity to Maven Central (for downloading external third party dependencies).
 However in order to build all parts of PLC4X exactly Java 11 is required.
-Maven will be automatically downloaded and installed by the maven wrapper `mvnw`.
+Maven 3.6 is required to build, so be sure it's installed and available on your system.

+NOTE: There is a convenience Maven-Wrapper installed in the repo, when used, this automatically downloads and installs Maven.
+If you want to use this, please use `./mvnw` or `mvnw` instead of the normal `mvn` command.

 Build PLC4X Java jars and install them in your local maven repository

 ```
-./mvnw install # add -DskipTests to omit running the tests
+mvn install # add -DskipTests to omit running the tests
 ```

 You can now construct Java applications that use PLC4X.
 The PLC4X examples